salma1601/test-repo/doc/introduction.rst

 -----------------------------------------------
 *"Aristotle taught that the brain exists merely to cool the blood and is not involved in the process of thinking.
 This is true only of certain persons." -Will Cuppy*

 Blood flows from carotid arteries to capilleray bed.
 The volume of arterial blood (mL) delivered to 100 g of tissue per minute is called the Cerebral Blood Flow (CBF).
 In human brain, it has a typical value of 60 mL/100 g-minute.
-CBF is a fundamental physiological quantity, closely related to brain function [].
-It is an important indicator of tissue health [] as well as neuronal activity [].
+CBF is a fundamental physiological quantity, closely related to brain function.
+It is an important indicator of tissue health as well as neuronal activity.

 Prior to ASL, the techniques used for determining cerebral blood flow were rather invasive and involved the use of exogenous contrast agents, such as the 15O H2O radiotracer in Positron Emission Tomography (PET).